 Algorithm performance

-As we discussed above, slicing on a state graph simplifies the process of seeking data and control dependences.
+As discussed above, slicing on a state graph simplifies the process of determining data and control dependences.
 However, querying on a line structure is more time-expensive than querying a tree structure.
 So in further work, we need to develop a dynamic programming algorithm to reduce time complexity of our algorithm.

 Reference